pyscript/docs/docs/developers.md

   references to the old calver to the new calver.
 It also downloads the new version's Python API and auto-builds the API docs.
-* If you have outstanding PRs for updates to the documentation, merge or resolve them into this branch at this moment in time.
+* If you have outstanding PRs for updates to the documentation, merge or resolve them into this branch at this moment in time via `git fetch origin docs-pr-branch-name` followed by `git merge origin/docs-pr-branch-name`
 * Once you're happy with the state of the documentation for this new version, create a PR for your branch in GitHub.
 * Once the PR is approved and merged, a GitHub action based on